Does Design Care…? Workshop

 Dr Justin Magee is a Senior Lecturer in Product Design and Research Director at the Belfast School of Art, Ulster University.
 He is qualified in Product design (1992), Transport design (1996) and has a PhD (3D digital modelling of spinal posture, 2010).
 His industry engagement (>75 projects) includes LEGO Systems, GE Plastics, axial3D and Izak9.
 He researches unmet needs in Healthcare and delivers Knowledge Exchange engagements, using UX methods, digital human modelling, immersive technology and physical product design.
 He is currently involved in KTP activity and the AHRC Creative Cluster, Future Screens NI.
 To escape, he practices several martial arts.

 Dr Mark Bradford is a designer and academic at Massey University, College of Creative Arts, School of Design Nga Pae Māhutonga in Wellington, New Zealand.
 His interdisciplinary research investigates how design(ing) action is increasingly enacted relationally between people.
 Through his PhD research process, and inspired by the Japanese martial art of Aikidō, he designed the ‘BeWeDō® framework.’
-BeWeDō is a unique way of enabling people to start, share, shape, and transform conversations – with movement: no egos, no Post-its, no more bystanders.
+BeWeDō is a unique way of enabling people to start, share, shape, and transform conversations – with movement (people utilise physical movement techniques and talk simultaneously to share perspectives and generate creative opportunities): no egos, no Post-its, no more bystanders.
 Mark always says “yes” to coffee!

 Lizete Druka is a Latvian-born, UK-based exploratory designer with a background in design research and textile design for industry.
 She is passionate about design as a tool to drive systematic positive societal and environmental change through whole-system thinking and radical value-propositions.
 Most recently, Lizete has contributed to research into certification and standards at the Institute for Sustainability Leadership at the University of Cambridge.
 For DDC Lizete is striving to explore the role of preventative care and future technologies in addressing psychological and physiological care for care-givers in global multi-cultural societies at voluntary, individual or professional care levels.